alanagoyal/lexiconic/README.md

 - `npm run add-word "word" "Language" "source"` - Add a new word with automatic generation
 - `npm run generate` - Generate all missing metadata, pronunciations, and embeddings
 - `npm run generate-metadata` - Generate metadata for words missing it
-- `npm run generate-pronunciations` - Generate audio for words missing it
+- `npm run generate-pronunciation` - Generate audio for words missing it
-- `npm run generate-embeddings` - Generate embeddings for words with changed content
+- `npm run generate-embedding` - Generate embeddings for words with changed content

 ## Adding New Words